 In the United States, the COVID-19 pandemic struck a uniquely precarious workforce: No other high-income country has experienced such deep job losses.
 The shock has exposed and widened rifts in our two-tiered labor market—between workers with stable jobs and the newly unemployed, between those who can work from home and those who can’t, and between high-income workers and those struggling to make ends meet.

-Project Manager and Research Analyst - Global Economy and Development, Center for Sustainable Development
+Senior Project Manager and Senior Research Analyst - Global Economy and Development, Center for Sustainable Development

 Consultant - Workforce of the Future initiative at Brookings

 These challenges were not inevitable.
 Before the pandemic, U.S. labor markets were historically tight—what labor experts called a “now or never moment” to improve job quality and worker mobility.
 But low-wage workers saw only marginal gains.
 Today, the problems are accelerating, and the stakes are even higher.
 COVID-19 job losses hit low-wage workers the hardest, and these workers are having the hardest time getting back on their feet.
 Meanwhile, the pandemic is rapidly shifting consumer preferences and company behaviors, with demand for digital services surging.
 But few unemployed workers have the time or resources to reskill and find new work on their own.
 If these shifts continue, many low-wage workers may see less demand for their labor in the long run—meaning lower wages and decreasing job quality for those who can find work, and long-term unemployment for those who can’t.